Psychology for Interactive Design

 Hard science made easy and practical

-Although this is a science-based course, we’ve tailored the content to the needs of working professionals who need to know what works.
-In this course, Brian has removed the hard science, and presents the content at a conceptual level, with case studies, examples, and practical exercises.
+Although this is a science-based workshop, we’ve tailored the content to the needs of working professionals who need to know what works.
+In this workshop, Brian has removed the hard science, and presents the content at a conceptual level, with case studies, examples, and practical exercises.

 Obtain exclusive resources

 All participants receive copy of our exclusive evidence-based design resources and learning materials, including:

 Who this workshop is for

 This workshop is for digital professionals who want guidance on science-based design and industry best practices.
 It’s ideally suited to:

 This is an intermediate level workshop.
 Participants must possess an understanding of interactive media and should have experience in either interactive design, user interface design, online communications, digital marketing or advertising.

 The curriculum is relevant to persons working across a range of sectors and organizations, including: